 A workplace visitor policy outlines the rules for allowing access for different types of guests to your facilities and is an essential part of effective workplace security.
-It helps ensure the safety of your employees, assets, property (both physical and intellectual), data and visitors themselves by decreasing the risk of theft, violence and injury.

 Explain what the policy is and why it exists.

 For example, “Our workplace visitor policy defines the rules for receiving guests at our company.
 The purpose of this policy is to protect the safety and security of our employees, visitors, and property and to ensure only authorized personnel have access to our facilities.”